alejandroviegener/ObjectTracker/README.md

 docker image ls
 ```

-A docker image tagged "deepvision-tracker" must be listed
+A docker image named "deepvision-tracker" must be listed

 ## Usage <a name="usage"></a>